AyshaHakeem/AyshaHakeem/README.md

 ## Hi 👋🏼
-I'm Aysha, a finance student with a keen interest in software development.
+I'm Aysha, a finance graduate with a keen interest in software development.